 Die Warburg-HIH Invest Real Estate GmbH, Gertrudenstraße 9, 20095 Hamburg (hereinafter referred to as “we”) is the controller in the sense of the EU General Data Protection Regulation (“GDPR”).

-Whenever you have any questions concerning the processing of your personal data and the exercise of your rights pursuant to the GDPR, you may contact our data protection team at email@example.com or our data protection officer, Mr Wolfgang Schwarz, for advice (firstname.lastname@example.org).
+Whenever you have any questions concerning the processing of your personal data and the exercise of your rights pursuant to the GDPR, you may contact our external data protection officer, Mr Ben R. Hansen (BHansen@warburg-hih.com), for advice or our data protection team at firstname.lastname@example.org.

 We collect data about every server access related to our sites (so-called server log files).
 These data are used for the administration and optimisation of the internet sites and for statistical purposes.